Aislinn23/Aislinn23/README.md

 ## About Me

 - 👀 I’m interested in software Engineering || Networking || IOT ||
-- 🌱 I’m currently learning [What You're Learning].
+- 🌱 I’m currently reading BSc.
+Computer Science
 - 💞️ I’m looking to collaborate on any software related project.
 - 📫 How to reach me: 📞🟢+233246104295.